Evaluation of the Woodside Locational Atlas District

 Virtual Community Meeting—September 30, 2020

-We held a virtual community meeting on Wednesday, September 30th, at 7:30 p.m, to discuss our preliminary recommendations.
-Videos of that event and a presentation outlining staff’s recommendation are available below.
+The Historic Preservation Division held a virtual community meeting on Wednesday, September 30th, 2020, to discuss its preliminary recommendations.
+Videos of that event and a presentation outlining staff’s recommendations are available below.

 Next Steps